Dream Extreme Oreo Cheesecake

 • Prepare the cake batter as directed on the Cake Mix box.

-• Remove cake from oven and place cake pan on a cooling rack until the cake has cooled off.
+• Remove the cake from the oven and place the cake pan on a cooling rack until the cake has cooled off.

 OREO CHEESECAKE LAYER: